Google

 Complex c = 2+b; //if the integer 2 can be converted by the Complex class, this expression is valid

-The number of operands can't be overridden, that is, a binary operator takes two operands, a unary only one.
-The same restriction acts for the precedence too, for example the multiplication takes place before addition.
-There are some operators that need the first operand to be left value: operator=, operator(), operator[] and operator->, so their use is restricted just as member functions(non-static), they can't be overloaded globally.
+By the way, the number of operands to a function is fixed; that is, a binary operator takes two operands, a unary only one, and you can't change it.
+The same is true for the precedence of operators too; for example the multiplication operator is called before addition.
+There are some operators that need the first operand to be assignable, such as : operator=, operator(), operator[] and operator->, so their use is restricted just as member functions(non-static), they can't be overloaded globally.
 The operator=, operator& and operator, (sequencing) have already defined meanings by default for all objects, but their meanings can be changed by overloading or erased by making them private.

 Another intuitive meaning of the "+" operator from the STL string class which is overloaded to do concatenation: